 David Drapkin, LCSW, is a clinical social worker and psychotherapist, and Director of Operations & Strategic Growth at Psychedelics Today.
 Previously, he was Clinical Director at Strive in Paramus, NJ.
-Previously, he served as manager of behavioral health programs at Englewood Health (formerly Englewood Hospital and Medical Center) in NJ.
-He is also the health system’s Addiction Specialist.
-He trained in social work in Australia and England, with additional psychoanalytic training from The William Alanson White Institute in New York City.
-David is from Birmingham, England, and moved to the US in 2012.
-He has a private practice in Teaneck, NJ, where he has lived for the last 3 years with his wife and two children.
+Previously, he served as manager of behavioral health programs at Englewood Health (formerly Englewood Hospital and Medical Center) in NJ, as well as the health system’s Addiction Specialist.
+David trained in social work in Australia and England, with additional psychoanalytic training from The William Alanson White Institute in New York City.
+He is from Birmingham, England, and moved to the US in 2012.
+David has a private practice in Teaneck, NJ, where he lives with his wife and two children.